github-graveyard/updateSystem.NET/README.md

 Copyright 2008 - 2012 Maximilian Krauss - All rights reserved.

 ##Licensing
-* updateController and updateController: Licensed under the LGPL.
+* updateController and updateInstaller: Licensed under the LGPL.
 * Everything else is licensed under the terms and conditions of the GPL.